y0014984/65-o-fun/NOTES.md

 -   Test all commands (https://github.com/Klaus2m5/6502_65C02_functional_tests)
 -   Default: load address for programm from 1st two bytes (if it's a \*.prg file)
 -   Allow editing processor registers
--   Button jump to PC pos in Mem
 -   Reset (Registers, Memory, Screen, Statistics, and all together)
 -   Add keyboard input buffer
+-   devide into separate components
 -   6502 Opcodes Implementation
     -   Unit Tests
     -   Change ADC, SBC etc. to use binary functions
--   Decimal Mode Command Variations
+-   Decimal Mode Support
-    -   ADC
-    -   SBC
-    -   INC
-    -   DEC
-    -   and all others that affect calculation
 -   Use setters and getters (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_objects#defining_getters_and_setters)
 -   Use Proxy to detect mem changes (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy)
 -   Create a separate module for computer and the depending classes, that are not UI dependent